wafflejs/wafflejs.github.io/routes/marketing/next-week/email/index.md

 ### 💰 Sponsored by Sponsor, Sponsor, and Sponsor

-This month's WaffleJS is brought to you by [Example Sponsor](https://example.com/jobs), [Example Sponsor](https://example.com/jobs), and [Example Sponsor](https://example.com/jobs).
+This month's WaffleJS is brought to you by [Sponsor](https://example.com/jobs), [Sponsor](https://example.com/jobs), and [Sponsor](https://example.com/jobs).
 They're super rad companies.
 Check em out.

 <br>
 See you soon,<br>